 UN Video's daily news package service, UNifeed, enables news providers to cover global issues by offering timely broadcast-quality video from throughout the United Nations system.
-Material is currently available in three broadcast-quality formats: SD PAL576i25, HD1080i60 and HD1080i50.
+Material is currently available in three broadcast-quality HD formats: 1080i29.97, 1080i25 and 1080p29.97.
 All material is accompanied by shot lists and story synopses.
 Stories come from the global network of United Nations specialized agencies, funds and programmes, peacekeeping operations and Headquarters.
 New stories are posted on the UNifeed website as soon as they become available.
 UNifeed packages can be downloaded at www.unmultimedia.org/tv/unifeed/.
 They are available free of charge for news purposes only, subject to the UNifeed terms of use.

-For more information on the UN Video Section, please email sofia.diarra@un.org or call 212-963-7815.
+For more information on the UN Video Section, please email the Chief of the Section, Ms. Sofia Diarra, at sofia.diarra@un.org.